 Just because the heater in your home worked fine last fall, doesn’t mean it’ll be up to snuff for the upcoming season.
-If you don’t know how to inspect your heater properly yourself, you should hire a professional HVAC contractor like Controlled Comfort or someone similar to look over your unit and perform any necessary repairs or updates.
+If you don’t know how to inspect your heater properly yourself, you should hire a professional HVAC contractor to look over your unit and perform any necessary repairs or updates.
 It’s also best to have the filter, and other components of your heater, cleaned.
 It’s important to remove the dust, dirt and germs that could negatively affect your indoor air quality.

 Have Your Gutters Cleaned